Rodent Surgery Training Tutorial

 - View modules 1 & 2 of the NIH Training in Survival Rodent Surgery videos available online.

 - Obtain additional specific training from experienced personnel.

 Overview of the Surgery Tutorial

-Included within this tutorial is advice on learning and conducting surgical procedures as well as some details regarding each step, from planning the procedure to post operative recovery.
+Included within this tutorial are recommendations for learning and conducting surgical procedures as well as details regarding each step, from planning the procedure to post operative recovery.
 Personnel with reasonable dexterity can master most common rodent surgical techniques by adhering to basic principles.
 However, the new surgeon should be aware that there is much to learn and it can be difficult to maintain focus on performing a surgical technique while also maintaining sterility and trying to monitor anesthetic depth.
 Overall surgical competence will develop with practice and with careful attention to details.

 Contents of the Online Tutorial